Mentorships & Internships

 Traditional Craft Mentorship Program

 Mentorships are tuition-free learning opportunities.
-Selected applications are given room and board at no cost and are awarded a stipend to help with travel and materials.
+Selected applicants are awarded room and board at no cost and a stipend of $450 to help with travel and materials.

 Mentorship Stories